top of page

 2. Stricter Penalties for Withholding Records

-• Daily fines of up to $500, capped at $5,000 total.
+• Daily fines of up to $500, with a cap of $5,000 total.

 3. Board Member Education & Certification